TkTech/chancy/docs/index.rst

 Congratulations!
 You've just run your first Chancy job.
 Next, explore the :doc:`How To <howto/index>` and :doc:`plugins <chancy.plugins>`.
-The Leadership, Pruner, Recovery, Metrics, and Workflow plugins are enabled by default and provide a lot of powerful features out of the box.
+Almost all features of Chancy are built as plugins for easy customization, so make sure to check them out to see what else Chancy can do.

 Dashboard
 ---------